sedejbjerg/Devasc_Skills/README.md

    - https://stackoverflow.com/questions/44331836/apt-get-install-tzdata-noninteractive
    - https://www.thegeekstuff.com/2010/09/change-timezone-in-linux/
 - Error:
-  - Line 10 dont seem to change 000-default.conf
+  - Line 10 doesn't seem to change 000-default.conf
 - Fix:
   - Line 9 ports.conf override this

 ### Verification:
 - Dockerfile, shell script and index.html are located in the folder ./Task-3
 - Screenshots indicating success are located in the folder ./Task-3
-- The file docker.txt generated from running the apache_docker.sh script are located in the folder ./Task-3
+- The file docker.txt generated from running the apache_docker.sh script is located in the folder ./Task-3

 --------